DataBiosphere/terra-common-lib/src/main/java/bio/terra/common/logging/README.md

 ## Quickstart

-No explicit configuration is needed.
-The `LoggingAutoConfiguration` class will be loaded by Spring if this package is on the classpath.

-In order to initialize the logging config as early as possible, it is recommended to add the initializer directly to the Spring application:
+Below is typical logging config boilerplate for a Terra application.
+In order to initialize the logging config as early as possible, it is  recommended to add the initializer directly to the Spring application builder:

 ```
+@SpringBootApplication(scanBasPackages = {"bio.terra.common.logging", ...})
+public class MyApp {
   public static void main(String[] args) throws Exception {
-    new SpringApplicationBuilder(MyApplication.class)
+    new SpringApplicationBuilder(MyApp.class)
         .initializers(new LoggingInitializer())
         .run(args);
   }